chrplr/PCBS/docs/cogmaster-lectures.rst

 Projects
 ========

-The project should try to replicate an experiment or some simulations related to cognitive (neuro-) science.
+The project should try to replicate an experiment related to cognitive (neuro-) science.

 An example of the kind of things that we expect is provided at http://chrplr.github.io/PCBS-LexicalDecision